docs

 Short answer

-A useful eligibility check returns far more than whether a patient is active or inactive.
+A useful eligibility check returns far more than active or inactive.
 A complete 271 response carries copay amounts, base and remaining deductible, coinsurance percentage, plan name, group number, effective dates, and service-type limitations.
-Coverage of benefits (COB) determines which payer is primary when the patient carries more than one policy, and getting that order wrong is the single fastest path to a CO-22 denial.
-Insurance discovery is the fallback when the patient has no card or when a prior self-pay account might have had coverage all along.
+Coordination of benefits (COB) determines which payer is primary when a patient carries more than one policy, and getting that order wrong is the most common cause of a CO-22 denial.
+Insurance discovery is the fallback when the patient has no card or a prior self-pay account turns out to have had coverage all along.
 Medi connects all three signals to claim setup, payer routing, and denial follow-up.
-None of them guarantee payment — adjudication still depends on coding, medical necessity, authorization, and timely filing — but working eligibility correctly prevents the most preventable denials in the practice's revenue cycle.
+None of them guarantees payment, since adjudication still depends on coding, medical necessity, authorization, and timely filing.
+But working eligibility correctly prevents the denials that are easiest to prevent.

 CMS publishes the administrative simplification framework for Health Plan Eligibility Benefit Inquiry and Response and Coordination of Benefits.
-CAQH CORE publishes operating rules that set the floor for what CORE-certified payers must return.
-The CAQH 2024 Index Report found that a manual eligibility transaction costs about $6.78, an electronic one about $0.34 — the case for real-time electronic verification is not close.
+CAQH CORE operating rules set the floor for what CORE-certified payers must return.
+The CAQH 2024 Index Report puts a manual eligibility transaction at about $6.78 and an electronic one at about $0.34.

 What a good eligibility response actually contains

-This is the most important section for billing companies evaluating software.
-Knowing a patient is "active" is almost useless at the point of claim build.
-The question a biller actually needs answered is: what is this patient's financial responsibility for this service type, and does anything about the plan limit or exclude this specific procedure?
+Knowing a patient is "active" is almost useless at claim build.
+The question a biller needs answered is concrete: what is this patient's financial responsibility for this service type, and does anything about the plan limit or exclude this procedure?

-The 271 transaction, when a payer populates it correctly, answers that.
-It carries copay amounts by service type (primary care, specialist, urgent care), the base deductible and how much of it remains for the current benefit period, the coinsurance percentage (for example, 80/20 after the deductible), out-of-pocket maximum and how much remains, plan name and group number, coverage effective and termination dates, and benefit limitations or exclusions that apply to specific service type codes.
+A correctly populated 271 answers that.
+It carries copay amounts by service type (primary care, specialist, urgent care), the base deductible and how much remains for the current benefit period, the coinsurance percentage (for example, 80/20 after the deductible), out-of-pocket maximum and how much remains, plan name and group number, coverage effective and termination dates, and benefit limitations or exclusions tied to specific service type codes.

-The problem is that payers vary enormously on how much of this they actually return.
-A payer can technically satisfy the 271 transaction standard by confirming active status and returning almost no financial detail.
-CAQH CORE's Eligibility and Benefits Data Content Rule (version EB.2.1) establishes that CORE-certified payers must return base and remaining deductible, copay, and coinsurance for each required service type code — but not every payer is CORE-certified, and even certified payers have discretionary STCs (service type codes) where they may elect not to return patient responsibility figures.
+Payers vary enormously on how much of this they return.
+A payer can satisfy the 271 standard by confirming active status and almost no financial detail.
+CAQH CORE's Eligibility and Benefits Data Content Rule (version EB.2.1) requires CORE-certified payers to return base and remaining deductible, copay, and coinsurance for each required service type code.
+But not every payer is CORE-certified, and even certified payers have discretionary STCs (service type codes) where they may decline to return patient responsibility figures.

-This is the gap that experienced billers recognize and new software buyers miss.
-A platform that displays "Active — United Healthcare" has done almost nothing.
+This is the gap experienced billers see and new software buyers miss.
+A platform that displays "Active, United Healthcare" has done almost nothing.
 A platform that surfaces "$35 copay, $1,200 deductible remaining, 20% coinsurance after deductible, benefit period through December 31" has done the work that prevents a surprise denial, a patient dispute, and a collections problem three months later.

-Billers who have worked on Availity's portal understand this concretely.
-Availity's eligibility and coverage tool returns structured benefit detail — fixed copay by service category, deductible remaining, coinsurance — not just a status flag.
-That is why experienced billers prefer it to platforms that tunnel the 271 response through a basic active/inactive display.
-The underlying data exists in the 271 transaction set; the question is whether the software surfaces it or buries it.
+Availity makes the difference concrete.
+Its eligibility and coverage tool returns structured benefit detail (fixed copay by service category, deductible remaining, coinsurance), not just a status flag.
+That is why experienced billers prefer it to platforms that tunnel the 271 through a basic active/inactive display.
+The data exists in the transaction set; the question is whether the software surfaces it or buries it.

-Per the 2025 Experian Health State of Claims survey, 68 percent of surveyed providers identify inaccurate or incomplete patient data at intake as a primary driver of claim denials.
-A meaningful share of that problem is not bad front-desk work — it is software that does not surface the benefit detail that the 271 already returned.
+Per the 2025 Experian Health State of Claims survey, 68 percent of surveyed providers name inaccurate or incomplete patient data at intake as a primary driver of denials.
+Much of that is not bad front-desk work.
+It is software that does not surface the benefit detail the 271 already returned.

 The 270/271 transaction in plain English

-The 270 is the eligibility and benefit inquiry.
-The 271 is the response.
-Both are X12 EDI transactions governed by the HIPAA administrative simplification rules and maintained by X12.
+The 270 is the eligibility and benefit inquiry; the 271 is the response.
+Both are X12 EDI transactions governed by HIPAA administrative simplification rules and maintained by X12.
 The transaction set reference for the 271 is 005010X279A1.

-The 270 inquiry sends patient demographics (first name, last name, date of birth, member ID or Social Security Number), the payer's identification, the provider's NPI, the date of service or service date range being queried, and optionally a service type code specifying which benefit category the inquiry covers.
-If no service type code is provided, the payer should return all available benefit information.
+The 270 inquiry sends patient demographics (first name, last name, date of birth, member ID or Social Security Number), the payer's identification, the provider's NPI, the date of service or service date range queried, and optionally a service type code specifying which benefit category to check.
+With no service type code, the payer should return all available benefit information.

-The 271 response is organized as a hierarchy: payer information, then subscriber (the primary insured) information, then dependent information if the patient is a dependent rather than the subscriber.
-Within the subscriber or dependent loop, the EB segments carry the actual benefit detail.
+The 271 is organized as a hierarchy: payer information, then subscriber (the primary insured), then dependent information if the patient is a dependent rather than the subscriber.
+Within the subscriber or dependent loop, the EB segments carry the benefit detail.

 Each EB segment in the 271 carries: